liuruiyang98/Jittor-MLP/README.md

 # Jittor-MLP
 Unofficial Implementation of MLP-Mixer, gMLP, resMLP, Vision Permutator, S2MLPv2, RaftMLP, HireMLP, ConvMLP, SparseMLP, ConvMixer in Jittor and PyTorch.
+GFNet and CycleMLP in PyTorch.